 A.4.3 To claim a win on time, the claimant may stop the chessclock and notify the arbiter.
-For the claim to be successful, the claimant must have time remaining on his own clock after the chessclock has been stopped.
 However, the game is drawn if the position is such that the claimant cannot checkmate the player's king by any possible series of legal moves.